 CyberGhost is an optimal VPN choice for first-time VPN users and those who don’t have a lot of experience using connected devices.

-CyberGhost has an excellent global server network, covering the globe with more than 5,800 servers in 89 countries, including Australia.
+CyberGhost has an excellent global server network, covering the globe with more than 6,700 servers in 90 countries, including 280+ servers split between 2 cities in Australia.
 Included among those are servers that are optimized for use with various streaming services, as well as for use when sharing files.

 CyberGhost is easy to use but still provides as much online security protection as any other VPN.
 Military-level encryption, a kill switch, and DNS and IPv6 leak prevention all offer industry-standard protection.
 In addition, the provider offers ad and tracker blocking, as well as the ability to force websites to provide secure versions of their web pages if available.

 Privacy is also well protected, as the provider keeps no logs of any kind and accepts Bitcoin in return for its considerable services.